Working together to keep your children safe

 Operation Encompass was initially launched in Plymouth in February 2011 to address a shortcoming in the early sharing of information with schools.
 Since then several pilots have been set up across the UK, including Gateshead and South Tyneside, and has proved to very successful in providing appropriate support in a timely manner.
 Pilots across the UK have reported positive outcomes for many children and young people.

-Newcastle, Northumbria Police and all schools in the borough will be taking part in the scheme, to help provide additional new support which will benefit children and young people in Newcastle and improve multi-agency sharing of information.
+Northumbria Police and all schools in the borough take part in the scheme, to help provide additional new support which will benefit children and young people in Newcastle and improve multi-agency sharing of information.

 How will it work?

 Each morning a police officer will review all domestic abuse incidents that occur outside of school but which might have had an impact on a child attending school the following day.
-Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to Children’s Social Care Front Door Service
+Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to Children’s Social Care Service.

-Staff from the Front Door Service will send this information in a secure format to the identified Key Adult.
+Staff will send this information in a secure format to the identified Key Adult.
 The Key Adult will check their emails every day and the staff in contact with those pupils will then be in an informed position to support them in a way that is right for the child.